Master these questions with professional sample answers

 Sample Answer:

-I used to struggle with delegating tasks because I wanted to maintain quality control.
-I realized this was limiting my team's growth and my own efficiency.
-I've been actively working on this by setting clear standards, training my team, and trusting them with responsibilities.
+I used to want to do everything myself to maintain quality control.
+But I realized this was limiting my team's growth and my own efficiency.
+So I've been actively improving by setting clear standards, training my team, and trusting them with real responsibilities.
 Now I see delegation as an opportunity to develop others while freeing myself for strategic work.
+My team actually appreciates the trust, and our productivity has improved.

 💡 Tips: